remotestorage/armadietto/README.md

 (The MIT License)

-Copyright (c) 2012-2015 James Coglan
+Copyright © 2012–2015 James Coglan
-Copyright (c) 2018 remoteStorage contributors
+Copyright © 2018–2022 remoteStorage contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in